google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/introduction.rst

    :align: center
    :alt: The same table of data after applying a filter.

-.. mchoice:: table_filter

-   Can you guess what kind of filter was used on the table?
+**Can you guess what kind of filter was used on the table?** (Answer at the bottom of the page)

-   - See Answer

-     + Correct - The table was filtered in the gender column, alphabetically from Z to A.

 .. image:: figures/table_group_example.png
    :align: center
    :alt: The same table after applying grouping.

-.. mchoice:: table_group

-   Can you guess what kind of grouping was used on the table?
+**Can you guess what kind of grouping was used on the table?** (Answer at the bottom of the page)

-   - See Answer

-     + Correct - The table was grouped using the ``COUNTIF`` function to count how many people came from Los Angeles.

-Don't worry if that was confusing.
+Don't worry if that was difficult.
 This exercise was to help get you more familiar with potential uses for filtering and grouping on a data set.

+Answers:

+- The first table was filtered in the gender column, alphabetically from Z to A.

+- The second table was grouped using the ``COUNTIF`` function to count how many people came from Los Angeles.